The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 And you can look for a whole lot of incidental charges to be added on as well.

-And you can sit there and say all day long it's a great thing, because we're going to reduce demand.
+And you can sit there and say all day long it's a great thing because we're going to reduce demand.

 Look at there are stories out there.

-People are of changing their diets.
+People are changing their diets.

 They're changing what they eat before they are spending less on gasoline.